thewtex/thesis/plaque_strain/plaque_strain.rst

 Chapters 3, 4, and 5 are applied as an integrated algorithm.
 Additionally, new features are covered, including the hierarchical framework for increasing motion tracking robustness.
-Finally, case studies of a exemplar subjects are presented.
+Finally, case studies of exemplar subjects are presented.

 .. |scalespace| replace:: Fig. 9.1